omar-health-ai/physician-clinical-reasoning-dataset/Cases/001-acute-chest-pain-high-risk-adult.md

 ---

+## Information Available

+- Chest pain
+- Radiation
+- Diabetes
+- Smoking
+- Stable vital signs

+## Information Not Yet Available

+- ECG
+- Troponin
+- Chest X-ray
+- Laboratory investigations
+- Previous cardiac history

+---

-# AI Task
+## AI Task

-You are the emergency physician evaluating this patient.
+Assume you are the emergency physician responsible for the initial assessment of this patient.

-Provide a structured assessment that includes:

-1. Problem representation
-2. Initial assessment
-3. Prioritized differential diagnosis
-4. Life-threatening diagnoses that must be excluded
-5. Recommended investigations with justification
-6. Immediate evidence-based management
-7. Patient disposition
-8. Clinical reasoning supporting each decision
+Using only the information provided above:

+1. Write a one-sentence problem representation.
+2. List your prioritized differential diagnosis.
+3. Identify immediately life-threatening conditions.
+4. Recommend the initial investigations and explain why each is necessary.
+5. Recommend immediate management.
+6. State the most appropriate patient disposition.
+7. Explain your clinical reasoning.
+8. Identify any important missing information that would influence your decision-making.

-Your response should prioritize patient safety and follow current evidence-based clinical practice.
+Your response should be evidence-based, prioritize patient safety, and avoid unsupported assumptions.

 ---